sebnitu/vrembem/packages/popover/README.md

   open: Function // Method to open this popover.
   close: Function // Method to close this popover.
   deregister: Function // Method to deregister this popover.
-  __eventListeners: Array // An array of active event listener details and references.
 }
 ```